HuntingBot/apgsearch/README.md

     ./apgluxe -n 20000000 -k mykey -p 4

 This will use C++11 multithreading to parallelise across 4 threads, thus producing and uploading soups approximately four times more quickly.
+Note that this does not work on Cygwin.

 Installation
 ============